Skip to content

 President

-With 18 siblings between them and six children of their own – evenly split three boys and three girls – you could say family is a BIG priority to board member Doug Alvine and his wife, Kim.
-The pair have been married more than three decades and just last year their youngest child finally entered high school.
-“Sam is 16 and a sophomore at Burke.
-He is a member of their swim team and participated in all of the meets, as well as state, in his freshman year,” Doug bragged.
-Like most proud parents, Doug and Kim are eager to cheer on their kids as they embrace new challenges in academics, in sports, and in life.
+With 18 siblings between them and six children of their own, evenly split between three boys and three girls, you could say family is a big priority for board member Doug Alvine and his wife, Kim.
+The pair have been married more than three decades, and their youngest child is now in high school.
+“Sam attended Burke High School and was a member of the swim team, where he has competed in meets and at the state level,” Doug shared.
+Like most proud parents, Doug and Kim are eager to cheer on their kids as they embrace new challenges in academics, sports, and life.

-In Sam’s case, milestones are a little sweeter – he is their last and he happens to have Down Syndrome.
-That’s part of why Sheltering Tree came onto their radar.
-Friends from Doug’s other family – his church family at Our Lady of Lourdes – invited him and Kim to our Living the Dream Gala a few years back.
+In Sam’s case, milestones are a little sweeter.
+He is their youngest and he happens to have Down syndrome.
+That is part of why Sheltering Tree came onto their radar.
+Friends from Doug’s church community at Our Lady of Lourdes invited him and Kim to the Living the Dream Gala a few years back.
 Their daughter, Cassy, is a tenant at the Benson Tree, and they thought Doug and Kim would be interested in learning more about the organization.
-How right they were!
+They were right.

-Lucky for us, Doug is always willing to create more branches on that ol’ family tree, and he was eager to get involved.
-Fast forward to now, and he is officially serving Sheltering Tree via our board and getting a front row seat to young adults realizing their goals and reaching greater independence, much like he hopes for Sam.
+Doug has always been someone who makes room for others, and he was eager to get involved.
+Today, he serves on the Sheltering Tree Board, where he has a front-row seat to young adults working toward their goals and greater independence, much like he hopes for Sam.
 “I participate in a number of not-for-profit organizations and have been on quite a number of boards over my time.
 Sheltering Tree is one of the best,” Doug said.
-“The individual qualities and faith of the founders, of the board members and of the supporters of Sheltering Tree make the mission almost impossible to fail.
-I have learned that the need is so great, and thanks to Sheltering Tree’s advocates, the community is learning about the mission and the need, too.
-Marrying clarity of mission, passion, faith, and a lot of hard work will ensure that Sheltering Tree’s growth remains strong for years to come.”
+“The individual qualities and faith of the founders, board members, and supporters make the mission almost impossible to fail.
+The need is great, and thanks to strong advocates, the community is learning about both the mission and that need.
+When you combine clarity of mission, passion, faith, and hard work, it creates a strong foundation for continued growth.”

 Jeff Kortan-Vice President